 Dynamic Allocation, a popular DFP feature, lets Google AdX bid on inventory marked as guaranteed or remnant.
-The feature also gave AdX last-look privilege, letting AdX ‘see’ what every other demand partner would bid and use the highest as price floor for its own auction to win most of the impressions for its exchange.
+The feature also gave AdX last-look privilege, letting AdX ‘see’ what every other demand partner would bid and use the highest as a price floor for its own auction to win most of the impressions for its exchange.

 (ICYMI: We’ve previously covered AdX and dynamic allocation in some detail here.)

-This has caused resentment in the ad tech industry because of the unfair advantage that it provides to Google; few, such as AppNexus, have refused point blank to work with Google on new technologies and collaborations.
+This has caused resentment in the ad tech industry because of the unfair advantage that it provides to Google; few, such as AppNexus, have refused point-blank to work with Google on new technologies and collaborations.

 But now, in a show of good faith to the ad tech ecosystem and to compete with header bidding on its own terms, Google is dropping this last-look privilege in Exchange Bidding in Dynamic Allocation (EBDA) beta, released on March 31, 2017.